Agricultural Classification

 For more information, call 305-234-1454.

-Failure to make timely application by March 1 shall constitute a waiver for one year of the privilege herein granted for agricultural assessment.
+Failure to make a timely application by March 1 shall constitute a waiver for one year of the privilege herein granted for agricultural assessment.

 Related Services